 The first step to earning a manufacturer-specific diesel certification is often to enroll in a training program to get a core foundation of knowledge as a diesel technician, like what’s offered in the Diesel Technology program at UTI.

-Getting this type of education can help make it easier to apply for manufacturer-specific training programs with leading brands, where you can pursue manufacturer-specific certifications.
+Getting this type of education from a diesel trade school can help make it easier to apply for manufacturer-specific training programs that feature leading brands, where you can pursue manufacturer-specific certifications.

 Invest in Your Skill Set With Manufacturer-Specific Training